For children, young people and adults waiting for assessment for autism or ADHD there is a range of available support.

 Autism West Midlands Birmingham Community Hub - Information, advice and support to autistic adults and/or parent carers of adults by phone email or face to face meetings.
 There is a waiting list for this service.

-Birmingham Community Healthcare ASD Resources for Children and Families
+Birmingham Community Healthcare - Autism support for children and young people

 ASD advice line tel: 0121 683 2395 (access to advice for families who are on an ASD diagnosis waiting list)